MarcoHassan/Business-Analytics-Data-Wrangling/README.md

 ### Strategy

 In order to do that I downloaded the merchator map and the country specific centroid coordinates through the **getMap** function of the **rworldmap** package.
-I joined the new obtained dataset with the dataset of interest based of the country code having an integrated dataset from which I could plot descriptive statistics of internet on the merchator map downloaded in the rworldmap package.
+I joined the new obtained dataset with the dataset of interest based of the country code having an integrated dataset from which I could plot descriptive statistics of internet on the merchator map from the rworldmap package.

 ### Mapping example